samuellamboi1/Green-Stock-Annalysis/README.md

 - It looks much cleaner and helps the future user to understand and read it better.

 ### Disadvanatages of Refactoring codes.
-- Refactoring codes can be time-consuming.
+- Refactoring codes can take alot of time.
-- It might be difficult for larger and more complicated codes to refactor.
+- It could be harder for larger and more complicated codes to refactor.
-- It may sometimes alter the outcomes.
+- It may alter the outcomes.